 Michael Mitchell, an accomplished pianist, has an eclectic style of playing pulling from his classical training, gospel roots, love of jazz, and gift from God.
 The development of his style has been enhanced by his desire to learn, teach, and travel.

 Michael received his music business degree from DePauw University; where he was part of the orchestra, band, jazz band and other music ensembles.
-As a pianist/keyboardist, Michael has performed with Bob Mintzer of the Grammy Winning Yellowjackets, Grammy/SAG/Emmy/Golden Globe winner Michael J. Fox, Tony winner Brian Stokes Mitchell, Tony winner Lillias White, Tony winner Hinton Battle, Grammy winner Kid Cudi, Joan Osborne, The Boys and Girls Choir of Harlem, Jim Widner, and many others.
+As a pianist/keyboardist, Michael has performed with Bob Mintzer of the Grammy Winning Yellowjackets, Grammy/SAG/Emmy/Golden Globe winner Michael J. Fox, Tony winner Brian Stokes Mitchell, Tony winner Lillias White, 3 time Tony winner Hinton Battle, Tony nominee Phillip Boykin, Grammy winner Kid Cudi, Joan Osborne, The Boys and Girls Choir of Harlem, internationally acclaimed tenor Thomas Young, and many others.
 Deemed one of the up and coming great versatile pianists, he was a guest soloist on St. Louis’ leading classical station, Classic 99.
 Michael received honorable mention from the Stravinsky International Piano Competition.

 As a percussionist, Michael performed with The American Musical Ambassador Concert Band (European tour) and the John Philip Sousa Concert Band (Washington, DC).
 He has received many regional and national awards in both piano and percussions.
-Michael composed, arranged, performed and produced on several albums nationally and internationally including: Hot, Live & More with David A. Tobin’s Ministry of Song (Germany, Holland); Evolution with Yewende on Lotus Records; Smashing Musical Barriers with 3 Mo’ Divas, and Melodies of the Heart with Arlene Frink.
+Michael composed, arranged, performed and produced on several albums nationally and internationally including: Invincible with guitarist Felton Offard; Lectionary Psalms: The Revised Grail Psalms (GIA Publications); Hot, Live & More with David A. Tobin’s Ministry of Song (Germany, Holland); Evolution with Yewende on Lotus Records; Smashing Musical Barriers with 3 Mo’ Divas.
 Michael is a member of the Mu Phi Epsilon International Musical Fraternity.

 Michael continues to perform internationally and nationally.
 He is also working on a solo project filled with sounds of jazz, gospel, classical, soul and blues.
 Michael is grateful to God and for the support of his family and friends who have all aided in his success and development as a man and a musician.